WSU limiting on-campus housing at 5 p.m. on Sunday, March 22

 WSU president, Dr. Jay Golden said his decision was made not only to protect the campus community, but also to provide some sense of certainty during these unprecedented times.

-Dr. Golden said given the very recent Centers for Disease Control and Prevention (CDC) guidance for limited gatherings for at least 8 weeks, it was their decision to cancel all in-person instruction on campus as their semester ends in 7 weeks, excluding spring break.
+Dr. Golden said given the very recent Centers for Disease Control and Prevention (CDC) guidance for limited gatherings for at least eight weeks, it was their decision to cancel all in-person instruction on campus as their semester ends in seven weeks, excluding spring break.

 WSU said students who have already left campus will not be allowed to return without explicit authorization from Housing & Residence Life staff.
 However, students who have traveled to the following areas over the break will not be allowed to pick up items until they have completed 14 days of self-quarantine as detailed by the Kansas Department of Health and Environment: